tremho/docholiday/README.md

 ### Issues

+- [ ] Refactor to be more Github Pages friendly.
+  - change html output to docs/html
+  - get rid of docs/ test
+  - change booksrc to docs

 - [ ] 'Biorhythm' example in intro doesn't really work as advertised
   - parameters mangled
   - return type wrong